-The Independence Bowl’s rich history spans across five decades.
+The Radiance Technologies Independence Bowl’s is college football’s 11th oldest bowl game and its rich history spans across six different decades.
 Established in 1976, the Independence Bowl received its name because of the nation’s bicentennial celebration.
-Throughout the first 44 years of the game’s history, 71 First Round NFL Draft selections – including 2019 sixth overall pick Daniel Jones, five Pro Football Hall of Fame inductees – including 2020 inductee Jimmy Johnson, 19 College Football Hall of Famers – including 2018 honorees Frank Beamer and Mack Brown, and seven National Championship-winning coaches have participated in the Independence Bowl.
+Throughout the first 45 editions of the game, 73 First Round NFL Draft selections; six Pro Football Hall of Fame inductees – including 2021 inductee Alan Faneca; 23 College Football Hall of Famers – including 2022 inductees Kevin Faulk, Roy Williams and Gary Pinkel; and seven National Championship-winning coaches have participated in the Independence Bowl.

 During the early years of the Independence Bowl, the Southland Conference – now at the NCAA FCS level – provided their conference champion as the host for the event.
 McNeese State captured the Southland Conference crown and squared off against the University of Tulsa.
 A touchdown run with 37 seconds left from McNeese’s Oliver Hadnot delivered the Cowboys of McNeese a 20-16 victory over the Tulsa Golden Hurricanes.
 A crowd of 19,164 fans watched the inaugural game in the stadium named after the Independence Bowl.